 An impression is a sensation, a vibrant idea, like a hand on a burning stove, or the sound of a voice, or what you are looking at right now.

 In contemporary philosophy, we use the terms 'qualia', 'sensation', or 'phenomenal experience' to try to capture Hume's intent for the meaning of 'impression'.

-In contrast to impressions, ideas are the recollections of impressions.
+Ideas are the recollections of impressions.

 The mind has simple ideas and complex ones.